-Buy bitcoin with Australian dollars and enjoy free withdrawals to your bank account on this popular cryptocurrency exchange.
+Buy bitcoin and over 100 other digital currencies on this popular cryptocurrency exchange.

 |Product Name||CoinSpot Cryptocurrency Marketplace|

 |Cryptocurrencies||BTC, BCH, ETH, XRP, ADA, XEM, LTC, XLM, TRX, DASH, NEO, XMR, EOS, QTUM, BTG, LSK, ETC, XVG, SKY, NAS, LINK, GO & over 100+ more|

 Instant buy: 1%

 *Applies to BTC, XRP, LTC, DOGE, ETH, NEO, POWR, GAS

 |Withdrawal Fees||None for Australian bank accounts|

 - Allows users to buy directly in AUD